-Physicians highly value the value of digital health technology in specific electronic health records.
+Physicians love the value of digital health technology in specific electronic health records.
 The enormous transition from paper-based documentation to electronic records incredibly streamlines and improves the entire care delivery process.
 Below, we have mentioned main reasons why providers enjoy working on EHR.

 Information stored in EHRs is more evaluation and management compliant, more precise, understandable, and complete.
 That leads to accurate documentation and, thus, better monitoring of patient meetings.
 Before the introduction of EHRs, medical doctors had encountered many paper mistakes, including prescribing notes.
 However, EHRs considerably minimize the risk of errors, thus improving the note-taking and reporting processes, decreasing mistakes.

 The physicians do not need to be tied to their offices to provide patient care with an efficient EHR system.
 They can instead access medical records from elsewhere, full reports, and respond quickly to patient requests outside their office.
 Many EHRs are compatible with smartphones and tablets, allowing for greater versatility in time management for the physicians.
 Mobility is a value add-on for specialties that operate a lot of imaging, like ophthalmology.

 The ophthalmologist will make substantial progress in accessing the visual medical knowledge on the go.
 It also saves the expense of printing x-ray images and other vital visible details over and over again.
 Mobile data sharing thus provides a quicker and cheaper choice for transmitting medical images and thus allows a vast difference in quality patient care.

 The majority of physicians broadly understand the importance of EHRs in helping patients to take care of themselves.
 The patient portals with EHR allow patients to take more steps in their care management.
 They can schedule appointments online, file applications for electronic medications, and ask the healthcare providers critical questions.